influxdata/docs-v2/content/influxdb/cloud-dedicated/primers/api/v1/_index.md

 list_title: Use the InfluxDB v1 API
 description: >
   Use InfluxDB v1 API authentication, endpoints, and tools.
-  Learn how to use v1 `/query`, `/write`, and username/password authentication when bringing existing 1.x workloads to InfluxDB Cloud Dedicated.
+  Learn how to use InfluxDB Cloud Dedicated v1 `/query`, `/write`, and username/password authentication when bringing existing 1.x workloads.
 weight: 3
 menu:
   influxdb_cloud_dedicated: